varunyn/sonarQube_workshop/LabGuide050.md

   ![](images/100/3.png)

-- Within the services menu first click "Services" to expand the list.
-With the full list visible scroll to and select "Developer".
+- Within the services menu first click **Services** to expand the list.
+With the full list visible scroll to and select **Developer**.

   ![](images/100/4.png)